Roaming in acetaldehyde: Restricted acetaldehyde

+The value of the Hamiltonian is conserved along the solutions and therefore phase space is foliated by energy surfaces of the form $H=E$.
+Total angular momentum is also a conserved quantity, its value in the equations of motion is zero.

-A contour plot of $U$ in cartesian coordinates is shown in Fig. \ref{fig:pot}.
-Critical points, their coordinates and energies (with respect to $E_d$) are listed in Tab. \ref{tab:critpoints} and displayed in Fig. \ref{fig:orbits}.
+A contour plot of $U$ in cartesian coordinates is shown in Figure \ref{fig:pot}.
+Critical points, their coordinates and energies (with respect to $E_d$) are listed in Tab. \ref{tab:critpoints} and displayed in Figure \ref{fig:orbits}.

-There are three potential wells near HCO, the deepest of which is the acetaldehyde well near C (further refereed to as the C-well).
-The well near H (H-well) is relevant to roaming, as this is where in the full system CH$_3$ abstracts H from HCO.
+There are three potential wells near HCO, the deepest of which is the acetaldehyde well near C (further {\revision referred} to as the C-well).
+The potential well via which acetaldehyde dissociates into molecular products near H (H-well), also relevant to roaming.
 These wells are separated by an index-1 saddle and an index-2 saddle.
 Both wells are connected to the flat region via index-1 saddles with energies below the dissociation threshold.
 A third potential well near O is inaccessible at $H=0.01$ a.u.

-Trajectory simulations suggest the presence of two different mechanisms responsible for transport between the C-well and the H-well - a fast mechanism and a slow mechanism.
-Fig. \ref{fig:escape_C} shows the escape/capture times of $767266$ trajectories leaving the C-well initialised uniformly on the appropriate dividing surface defined in the Supporting information.
-Of those $627506$ dissociated, $1522$ entered the C-well, $138238$ entered the H-well - but only $1221$ took longer than $50000$ time units, see Fig. \ref{fig:escape_C}.
+Trajectory simulations suggest, and a phase space analysis confirms, the presence of two different mechanisms via which the restricted system dissociates into molecular products - one passing near the potential saddle point and one that initially leads CH$_3$ into the flat region.
+Figure \ref{fig:escape_C} shows the escape/capture times of $767266$ trajectories leaving the C-well initialised uniformly on the appropriate dividing surface defined in the Dividing surfaces section.
+Of those $627506$ dissociated, $1522$ entered the C-well, $138238$ entered the H-well - but only $1221$ took longer than $50000$ time units.
 We explain how stable and unstable invariant manifolds of unstable periodic orbits convey trajectories between the two wells in phase space.